A zero-dimensional approach to Hermitian codes: The Hermitian curve

 In this section $q$ denotes a prime power and $\F_{q^2}$ is the finite field with $q^2$ elements.
 We denote by $\Pro^2$ the projective plane over the field $\F_{q^2}$ of projective coordinates $(x:y:z)$.
 The \textbf{Hermitian curve} $X \subseteq \Pro^2$ is defined to be the zero locus of the polynomial $y+y^q=x^{q+1}$ (as an affine equation).
-This curve is obviously defined over $\F_{q^2}$ and its function field is deeply studied in \cite{Sti}, Example 6.3.6.
-From a geometric point of view, $X$ is known to be smooth and of genus $g(X)=q(q-1)/2$, given by the genus-degree formula.
-The projective geometry of tangent lines to $X$ is completely known and described by the following useful Lemma \ref{intrette} and Lemma \ref{u5.0}.
+This curve is clearly defined over $\F_{q^2}$.
+Its function field is studied in \cite{Sti}, Example 6.3.6.
+From a geometric point of view, $X$ is known to be a smooth curve of genus $g(X)=q(q-1)/2$ given by the genus-degree formula.
+The projective geometry of tangent lines to $X$ is completely known and summarized in the following two results.

 \begin{lemma} Let $X$ be the Hermitian curve.
 Every line $L$ of $\Pro^2$ either intersects $X$ in $q+1$ distinct $\F_{q^2}$-rational points, or $L$ is tangent to $X$ at a point $P$ (with contact order $q+1$).
-In the latter case $L$ does not intersect $X$ in any other $\F_{q^2}$-rational point different from $P$. \end{lemma} \begin{proof} See \cite{h}, part (i) of Lemma 7.3.2, at page 247. \end{proof}
+In the latter case $L$ does not intersect $X$ in any other point different from $P$. \end{lemma} \begin{proof} See \cite{h}, part (i) of Lemma 7.3.2, at page 247. \end{proof}